 Dopaminergic neurons

 SARS-CoV-2 is an enveloped, positive-sense, single-stranded RNA virus.
 Its genome encodes four structural proteins: the spike (S), envelope (E), nucleocapsid (N), and membrane (M) proteins.
-The S protein is a membrane-bound glycoprotein that binds to the membrane-bound angiotensin-converting enzyme 2 (ACE2) in host cells through the receptor binding domain located in the S1 subunit.
+The S protein is a membrane-bound glycoprotein that binds to the membrane-bound angiotensin-converting enzyme 2 (ACE2) in host cells through the receptor-binding domain located in the S1 subunit.

-Parkinson’s disease is the second most common neurodegenerative disease, caused by a reduction in the dopaminergic neurons of the substantia nigra, followed by striatal dopamine depletion.
-Parkinson’s disease is one of the α-synucleinopathies characterized by the misfolding of alpha-synuclein (α-Syn) into pathological forms, resulting in neurodegeneration.
-SNCA, the first gene associated with familial Parkinson’s disease, encodes the protein alpha-synuclein.
-Parkinson’s disease is characterized by typical motor symptoms (bradykinesia, rest tremor, and muscle rigidity) and non-motor symptoms (hyposmia, depression, apathy, sleep disorders, and dysautonomia).
-Viral infections receive more attention as a cause of viral-induced clinical parkinsonism, but the specific mechanism of nigrostriatal dopaminergic neuron degradation after viral infection remains unknown.
+Viral infections receive more attention as a cause of viral-induced clinical parkinsonism.
+However, the specific mechanism of nigrostriatal dopaminergic neuron degradation after viral infection remains unknown.
 It is worth noting that a study that employed a computational methodology to predict interactions between human and SARS-CoV-2 proteins revealed that SARS-CoV-2 proteins mimic 43 proteins linked to Parkinson’s disease pathways, including α-Syn.
 SARS-COV-2 proteins that possibly interact with α-Syn are NSP7 and 3-CL-like (main) protease.
 (Yapici-Eser H et al. Neuropsychiatric Symptoms of COVID-19 Explained by SARS-CoV-2 Proteins’ Mimicry of Human Protein Interactions.
 Front.
 Hum.
 Neurosci, 23 March 2021) https://www.frontiersin.org/journals/human-neuroscience/articles/10.3389/fnhum.2021.656313/full

 About the Study and Results

-DA neuron identity was differentiated from hPSCs by immunofluorescence staining with postmitotic DA neuron markers (NURR1: GFP), tyrosine-hydroxylase (TH), MAP2, and FOXA2.
+Identity of DA neurons was differentiated from hPSCs by immunofluorescence staining with postmitotic DA neuron markers (NURR1: GFP), tyrosine-hydroxylase (TH), MAP2, and FOXA2.
 Clustering analysis identified four cell populations: three clusters that highly expressed LMO3, a marker of A9 DA neurons, and one cluster that highly expressed CALB1, a marker of A10 DA neurons.
-These results showed that the population of DA neurons derived from hPSCs was mainly composed of A9 DA neurons (a subtype of DA neurons in the substantia nigra, which is mostly affected by Parkinson’s disease).
+According to these results, the population of DA neurons derived from hPSCs was mainly composed of A9 DA neurons, which are a subtype of DA neurons in the substantia nigra, mostly affected by Parkinson’s disease.

-The SARS-CoV-2 infection decreased the expression of midbrain DA neuron markers NR4A2, FOXA2, and LMX1A, and in particular, A9 markers LMO3 and DKK3.
+The infection with SARS-CoV-2 decreased the expression of midbrain DA neuron markers NR4A2, FOXA2, and LMX1A, and in particular, A9 markers LMO3 and DKK3.
 Quantitative RNA in situ hybridization confirmed the loss of A9 DA neurons.
 According to these results, the A9 DA neuron subtype, which is mostly affected by Parkinson’s disease in the substantia nigra, was particularly vulnerable to SARS-CoV-2.

 Gene analysis revealed that the top-upregulated pathways in SARS-CoV-2-infected DA neurons were the cell cycle, DNA replication, chemokine/cytokine transcripts, inflammation, and senescence pathways.
-Further analysis confirmed that SARS-CoV-2 triggered cellular senescence in DA neurons, and upregulated senescence-associated genes, including CCL2, CCL20, CSF1, CXCL11, GDF15, IGF2R, IL1B, IL6ST, IQGAP1, and TNFRSF11B.
-SARS-CoV-2 also upregulated other senescence-associated markers in DA neurons, such as lysosomal senescence-associated β-galactosidase (SA-β-gal) and lipofuscin.
-DA neurons infected with SARS-CoV-2 showed senescence-associated phenotypes, including increased lysosome accumulation, mitochondrial dysfunction, and protein oxidation.
+Further analysis confirmed that SARS-CoV-2 triggered cellular senescence in DA neurons and upregulated senescence-associated genes, including CCL2, CCL20, CSF1, CXCL11, GDF15, IGF2R, IL1B, IL6ST, IQGAP1, and TNFRSF11B.
+The SARS-CoV-2 also upregulated other senescence-associated markers in DA neurons, such as lysosomal senescence-associated β-galactosidase (SA-β-gal) and lipofuscin.
+DA neurons infected with SARS-CoV-2 displayed senescence-associated phenotypes, including increased lysosome accumulation, mitochondrial dysfunction, and protein oxidation.

-Finally, the authors examined the substantia nigra autopsy samples from six patients who died from COVID-19 and three age-matched controls to determine whether the selective vulnerability of hPSC-derived DA neurons found in vitro was reflected in the brains of COVID-19 patients.
-The results showed the SARS-CoV-2 transcripts in all six substantia nigra samples.
-Remarkably, the same transcriptional signatures identified in DA neurons infected with SARS-CoV-2 in vitro were found in autopsy samples, including the induction of chemokines/cytokines, inflammation, and senescence-associated genes.
-Low viral RNA levels were identified in frozen tissue samples from other brain regions.
+Finally, the authors examined the autopsy samples of substantia nigra from six patients who died from COVID-19 and three age-matched controls to investigate whether the in vitro finding of selective vulnerability of hPSC-derived DA neurons was reflected in the brains of COVID-19 patients.
+The SARS-CoV-2 transcripts were detected in all six substantia nigra samples.
+Low viral RNA levels were also identified in frozen tissue samples from other brain regions.

 Conclusion